Kate Sheppard (1847–1934)

 Introduction

 Kate Sheppard was born in England on 10 March 1847.
 She and her family moved to New Zealand in the late 1860s.
-Kate was a founding member of the Women's Christian Temperance Union (WCTU) in New Zealand, and a leader of the New Zealand Women's Suffrage movement.
+Kate was a founding member of the Women's Christian Temperance Union (WCTU) in New Zealand.
+She was also a leader of the New Zealand Women's Suffrage movement.
 She also fought for women to have equal rights in education and employment.

 New Zealand websites

-The websites below will guide you to all the information you need on the life and achievements of Kate Sheppard and other famous people like her.
+These will help you to find information on the life and achievements of Kate Sheppard.

 • Enter 'Kate Sheppard' in the search box.